ff8-speedruns/ff8-memory/castle-seals.md

 * 3 = Item(1) + Magic(2) locked.
 Everything else unlocked.
 * 77 = Item(1) + GF(4) + Draw(8) + Resurrection(64) locked.
 Everything else unlocked.

-There also seems to be a special value for address #1.
-When set to 94, it seems to allow save-anywhere within the castle.
-(Credit: [AwesomeWaves](https://twitch.tv/awesomewaves))
+To save anywhere in the castle, Address #1's value must be less than 128 (you also still need to enable the save-anywhere option, too) (Credit: [AwesomeWaves](https://twitch.tv/awesomewaves)).

 |Seal|Description|